Skip to Content

 When traveling with our kids, we love mixing culture and with outdoor activity.
 The Rome Aqueduct Park is a perfect blend of the two and was our favorite thing to do in Rome with kids!

-The Aqueduct Park was our favorite things to do with kids in Rome
+Celine Brewer, of FamilyCanTravel.com, walks in the Aqueduct Park, which was our was our favorite thing to do with kids in Rome.

 It takes about an hour to get to the Aqueduct Park via bus & metro from central Rome, but it is worth the effort.
 Dating back to AD 52, these ancient superstructures are an amazing sight.